Overland to Vientiane & Luang Prabang

 Click for interactive train route map

 This page explains how to travel between Laos & neighbouring countries by bus or train, and how to travel by bus or train between Vientiane & Luang Prabang.
-Laos originally had no railways, but now has two: In 2009, a metre-gauge line opened from Nong Khai in Thailand to Thanaleng in Laos and you can now travel by rail between Bangkok & Vientiane.
-In 2021, the standard-gauge Laos China Railway (LCR) opened linking Vientiane, Luang Prabang and the Chinese border, with onward connections to/from Kunming.
+Laos originally had no railways, but now has two: In 2009, a metre-gauge line opened from Nong Khai in Thailand to Thanaleng in Laos, it was extended to a new station at Vientiane in 2024 and a new direct Bangkok-Vientiane sleeper train starts on 19 July 2024.
+The standard-gauge Laos China Railway (LCR) opened in 2021 linking Vientiane, Luang Prabang and the Chinese border, with onward connections to/from Kunming.
 Click here for a map of train routes in Southeast Asia.

 Information on this page